 It’s not all bad news, though

 Finally, I would also like to mention that not all experiences in the markets in Japan are poor.
 Let me share my positive experience with one pharmacy.
 I went to a pharmacy to pick up a prescription but found that they did not have it in stock.
 Then, a pharmacist in the shop said, “Let me find a pharmacy that has it in stock.”
 She called several pharmacies nearby and found the one that had the stock.
 She gave me a hand-written map to get there.
 With the help of the pharmacist, I had a great experience even though I did not buy the medicine there.
-Perhaps this tells us that customer service is not just about well-designed systems but about human kindness and spontaneity.
+Perhaps this tells us that customer service is not just about well-designed systems but human kindness and spontaneity.

 I am sure that I will come back to the shop again.